audstav/oppiadocstest/docs/source/lesson/create.rst

    When a learner answers incorrectly, there is an option to get the learner to 'try again' or loop back and answer the question again.
 It isn't always a good idea to do this.
 Think about whether you are able to group the possible 'wrong' answers in such a way that you can provide detailed feedback to the learner.

    If you cannot do this, i.e., if the possible 'wrong' answers have come in through a text-field (so you have no way of knowing what the learner might type), or if there are lots of wrong answers to a question - it is better to send the learner to a separate branch to address their misconceptions.
-Looping them back to the question in this case might cause frustration.
+Looping them back to the question in this case might cause frustration as they will end up trying to guess what you want them to say.

 .. _addhints:

 Add Hints
 *********

-.. admonition:: When a Hint will show
+.. admonition:: When a Hint will appear

    To prevent learners from abusing the Hint feature, a hint can be requested only if **one** of the following conditions is satisfied: